elfrucool/spring-batch-workshop/exercise-2/README.md

 The final step of the job will add a step (_VerifyImportStep_) to verify that the content was correctly imported through executing a SQL query and dump the results.

-You need to follow the next 3 steps:
+You need to follow the next 2 steps:

 1. Update job definition with the new expected step
 1. Create the new step
-1. Qualify steps to allow spring differentiate them

 ### Details: